-The only time consuming process of this watermelon gelato is the cooling down of the custard and freezing of the gelato.
+The only time consuming part of this gelato is the cooling down of the custard and freezing of the gelato.
 Nevertheless, the prep process is simple and your end result is amazing.
-So the next time the kids ask for a cheap Walmart freezer pop, scoop them out some of this and I promise they won’t want anything else!
+So the next time the kids ask for a cheap Walmart freezer pop, scoop them out some of this and I promise they won't want anything else!

 What is Gelato?

 Gelato is a frozen dessert of Italian descent.
 It is made with a base of milk and sugar and is lower in fat than other frozen desserts.
 Density is creamier than other desserts and more flavoring due to 70% less air.